dominicm00/ham/docs/Language-specification.md

 **TODO:** Taking local variables from the call site is a necessary evil for compatibility.
 This should be a compatibility behavior.

-Rule definitions have access to the special statement `return <list> ;`.
+Rule definitions have access to the special statement `'return' list ';'`.
 When this statement is evaluated, the rule immediately stops and the value is the result of the rule evaluation.
-Passing more than one argument to `return` is an error.
+Passing more than one argument to `'return'` is an error.
 A single argument that is a list is valid.

 ```text
 return 1 2 3 ;      # ok